 Quality score is a measure on a scale of 0-10 of how relevant your ad and landing page are to the user’s search query.
 Naturally, Google will want to ensure that they’re providing the best results for a user’s query.

 Quality score factors in the keyword you’re bidding on, the relevance of the ad title and copy, your landing page URL, and the actual content of the landing page itself.
 For instance, if you were to bid on a keyword for ‘men’s activewear’, but the landing page you’re sending people to is centred around dog food, your quality score will be very low.

-However, if your landing page is a collection of men’s gym shorts, shirts, shoes, and accessories, your quality score will be much higher.
+However, if your Shopfiy website has a landing page that contains a collection of men’s gym shorts, shirts, shoes, and accessories, your quality score will be much higher.
 Generally speaking, having a higher quality score will likely reduce your CPC, so you won’t need to bid as much for the same ad rank, which inevitably keeps costs down.

 N0.3: Facebook & Instagram Ads -

-In addition to being a hotspot on the internet where billions of people gather, social media networks provide a huge variety of ad formats and targeting options.
-Many users visit these platforms from a mobile device, so it’s important to remember this when configuring your ad.
+In addition to being a hotspot on the internet where billions of people gather, social media networks provide a huge variety of ad formats and targeting options for their business.

-Facebook also provides a magnitude of targeting options that include the; interests, location, behaviours and connections that users share, which is why Facebook and Instagram ads have made it onto our list of ecommerce marketing strategy tips.
+Facebook also provides a magnitude of targeting options that include the; interests, location, behaviours and connections that users share, which is why Facebook and Instagram ads have made it onto our list of eCommerce marketing strategy tips for stores on Shopify.

 What Is a Custom Audience?